The Average Auto Insurance Premium for a College Graduate

 The average auto insurance premium for a college graduate is $163 per month or $1,955 annually, but insurance companies offer a variety of auto insurance discounts depending on your age, driving record, and the type of vehicle insured.

-The best auto insurance for new college graduates can be found through both large and regional providers, so don’t think you have to stick to one or the other.
+The best auto insurance for college graduates can be found through both large and regional providers, so don’t think you have to stick to one or the other.

 Just follow some simple guidelines to lower your premium costs and find a plan perfect for your situation.

 You’ve got your diploma, now get your most affordable auto insurance policy.
 Simply enter your five-digit ZIP code into our FREE quote tool above to start comparing the best auto insurance rates for college graduates right now.